yichunzhao/authentication-usingDabase/README.md

 ## Using custom login/logout form

 So far we are using the default login and logout form provided by Spring security.
 We may also config our own login and logout templates.

+**AuthenticationProvider** provides an authentication service, according to username and password.
+How is it used by the template?

+The magic that linking the login form with the **AuthenticationProvider** is the input field name, i.e. username and password.

+`httpSecurity.loginPage` must be a post method, so `httpSecurity.successForwardUrl` need to be post method too.
+Post forword Post.